phax/peppol-commons/peppol-commons/src/main/resources/truststore/readme.txt

     file, You can obtain one at http://mozilla.org/MPL/2.0/.
 ====

-global-truststore.jks
+2010/pilot-truststore.jks
+  Is the global trust store for OpenPEPPOL pilot and works as well for SML, SMP and AP It is valid from 2010-2020
+  The contained aliases are:
+  * peppol root test ca
+  * peppol access point test ca (peppol root test ca)
+  * peppol security token service test ca (peppol root test ca)
+  * peppol service metadata publisher test ca (peppol root test ca)

+2010/prod-truststore.jks
-  Is the global trust store for OpenPEPPOL production and works as well for SML, SMP and AP The contained aliases are:
+  Is the global trust store for OpenPEPPOL production and works as well for SML, SMP and AP It is valid from 2010-2020
+  The contained aliases are:
   * peppol root ca
   * peppol access point ca (peppol root ca)
   * peppol security token service ca (peppol root ca)
   * peppol service metadata publisher ca (peppol root ca)

-pilot-truststore.jks
+2018/pilot-truststore.jks
-  Is the global trust store for OpenPEPPOL pilot and works as well for SML, SMP and AP The contained aliases are:
+  Is the global trust store for OpenPEPPOL pilot and works as well for SML, SMP and AP It is valid from 2018-2028
+  The contained aliases are:
-  * peppol root test ca
+  * peppol root test ca - g2
-  * peppol access point test ca (peppol root test ca)
+  * peppol access point test ca - g2 (peppol root test ca - g2)
-  * peppol security token service test ca (peppol root test ca)
+  * peppol service metadata publisher test ca - g2 (peppol root test ca - g2)

+2018/prod-truststore.jks
+  Is the global trust store for OpenPEPPOL production and works as well for SML, SMP and AP It is valid from 2018-2028
+  The contained aliases are:
+  * peppol root ca - g2
+  * peppol access point ca - g2 (peppol root ca - g2)
-  * peppol service metadata publisher test ca (peppol root test ca)
+  * peppol service metadata publisher ca - g2 (peppol root ca - g2)

 complete-truststore.jks
-  This is the combination of global-truststore.jks and pilot-truststore.jks
+  This is the combination of all available truststores with the same aliases!

-The password to access all trust stores is: peppol
+The password to access all trust stores is (case-sensitive): peppol

 --[EOF]--